portworx/lcfs/lcfs/README.md

 By default, syncer attempts to create checkpoint of the file system every minute.
 This could be changed by running the command "lcfs syncer /lcfs time".

-By default, lcfs page cache is limited to around 512MB.
+By default, lcfs page cache is limited to around around 25% of available memory.
 This could be changed by running the command "lcfs pcache /lcfs memory".

 For recreating the file system, unmount it and zero out the first block (4KB) of the device/file and remount the device/file.